-By default, all Cloud Servers get a private IPv4 address (which you can find by resolving the fqdn, such as
+By default, all Cloud Servers get a private address (

 srv-xxxxx.gb1.brightbox.com) and a public IPv6 address (

 ipv6.srv-xxxxx.gb1.brightbox.com).
 More details are available on the network reference page.

 If your ISP supports IPv6 then you can use the IPv6 address.

 To give a Cloud Server a public IPv4 address, you need to map a Cloud IP to it.
 You can do this when you create the server or afterwards.
 And you can move the Cloud IP between servers later if you want.

 Once a server has at least one Cloud IP, you can use the DNS name

 The account name to use to log in depends on the image used to build the server.
 For Ubuntu images, the username is usually